railwayapp/docs/src/docs/reference/cli-api.md

 ## Shell

-*Create a subshell (based on `$SHELL`) with all the variables from your project/environment/service loaded and accessible.*
+*Create a subshell (based on `$SHELL`) with all the variables from your project/environment/service loaded and accessible*

 ```txt
 ~ railway shell --help